iyerikuzwe/Triangle-tracker/README.md

 Copyright (c) 2018 Regine Iyerikuzwe
 ## Acknowledgement
-.Great thanks to moringa school facilitators for daily facilitation.
+.
+Great thanks to moringa school facilitators for daily facilitation.
-.Hat tip to anyone whose code was used
+.
+Hat tip to anyone whose code was used
-.Inspiration
+.
+Inspiration